Week of education and actions against racism and anti-Semitism

-On the occasion of the week and actions against racism and antisemitism, the Shoah Memorial offers you different activities.
+On the occasion of the week and actions against racism and antisemitism, the Shoah Memorial offers you various activities.

-Open-air exhibition: the genocides of the 20th century
+Open air exhibition: the genocides of the twentieth century

 Allée des Justes, near the Shoah Memorial in Paris